adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 In fact I talk about it so much at work, that I'm even starting to do my own head in with it.
 I dread to ask my colleagues what they think of my repetitive verbal abuse.

 But I go on about it for good reason.
 If you're not aware of it, go have a read.
 It's worth it.
-Importantly, this pattern shouldn't be reserved for forms.
-We can use it for other things too.
+Importantly, this pattern can be extended beyond forms.

 For example, imagine a product page containing 10 high-res photos, a description, an add to basket form, dimensions, shipping information, related products, ratings, comments, and reviews or what have you.